Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_downloader_manual.en-US.md

 ChzzkClipDownloader clip_uid or url --thumb skip
 ```

-## Set How to Display Download Details
+## Set Display Mode
-By default, fluent download details will be displayed.
-However, if you don't need the details, you can use the following command to prevent them from being displayed.
+By default, fluent details will be displayed.
+However, if you don't need the details, you can use the following command to supress them.

 ```powershell
 ChzzkClipDownloader clip_uid or url -d quiet